Yossi/outline-tg-bot/README.md

 Regular users can use the bot as follows:
 Post message as usual.
 The bot will silently detect and remember the last link it sees.
-When you know what the last link seen needs to get the outline.com (or whatever method works) treatment you say `/include`.
+When you know that the last link seen needs to get the outline.com (or whatever method works) treatment you say `/include`.
 Immediately and from now on the bot will attempt to post a list of bypass links for all urls from that domain.
 You can also add domains manually with `/include domain.tld`.
 `/list` will show all the domains the bot is set to act on.